Medical Genetics

 There are various kinds of diagnostic tests, such as:

-- DNA sequencing: DNA sequencing is a procedure that establishes the precise arrangement of a person's DNA's nucleotides.
-Genetic mutations or changes that may be the cause of a genetic disorder can be found with this kind of testing.
+• DNA sequencing: DNA sequencing is a procedure that establishes the precise arrangement of a person's DNA nucleotides.
+This kind of testing can find genetic mutations or changes that may be the cause of a genetic disorder.

-- Gene expression analysis: This method examines the degree of gene activity within an individual's cells.
-This kind of testing can assist in determining whether a gene is operating correctly or whether it has undergone an alteration that may result in a genetic disorder.
+• Gene expression analysis: This method examines the degree of gene activity within an individual's cells.
+It can help determine whether a gene is operating correctly or has undergone an alteration that may result in a genetic disorder.

 Carrier Testing